activatedgeek/blog/site/content/index.md

 I occassionally write on the [blog](/blog) and maintain a [knowledge base](//one.sanyamkapoor.com).
 I also like to think of myself as a budding oenophile.
 Check out my wines and notes on the [world map](//wine.sanyamkapoor.com).

-My CV is available at [files.sanyamkapoor.com/cv.pdf](//files.sanyamkapoor.com/cv.pdf) for more details.
+See my [CV](https://files.sanyamkapoor.com/cv.pdf) for more details.